FS-Academy-Xi/phase-0-flatiron-school-philosophy/README.md

 # Welcome

-Welcome to Flatiron School!
+Welcome to Academy Xi!
 We're thrilled that you've joined our community of learners!

 The following content is designed for people who are passionate, curious,